Training Programs in Clinical Genetics

 Application materials should be sent to Dr. Lina Shao, PhD ([email protected]) the Program Director.

-Please feel free to also visit the American Board of Medical Genetics and Genomics website.
+Please feel free to also visit the American College of Medical Genetics website.

 Dr. Martin